watergat/Physics1-Repo/README.md

 ## About

-Built by Ishaan [Last Name], a high school student at Lambert High School in Georgia with an interest in mechanical engineering and physics education.
+Built by Ishaan Sharma, a high school student at Lambert High School in Georgia with an interest in mechanical engineering and physics education.

 Questions or feedback?
 Open an issue on this repository.